developerasun/myDocumentBox-tool/myJavascript/myNodejs/README.md

 - add information to request/response object
 - end cycle by sending a response or start next function in stack, calling the next.

 Express evaluates functions in the order they appear in the code.
-This is true for middleware too.
-If you want it to work for all the routes, it should be mounted before them.
+Middleware shoule also be created before all the routes depending on it.

 </p>